-- Continued strong profits from the Partnership business (Partnership of Employers Mutual Limited & ASWIG Management Pty Ltd as trustee for ASWIG Management Trust) of \$33.4m (2021: \$27.5m).
-The Partnership results reflect continued strong performance in all areas of the business. - Hospitality Employers Mutual Limited's (HEM) profit after tax for the year ended 30 June 2022 was \$8.2m (2021: loss of \$2.8m).
-HEM's operations were significantly impacted by COVID-19 during both the 2022 and 2021 financial years in contrasting ways.
-Except for the accommodation sector in large hotels, which has continued to be hampered by lower levels of international tourism, trading activity in the hospitality industry during the current year has largely returned to pre COVID-19 levels following the lockdown that commenced on 26 June 2021.
-The improved business conditions led to an increase in policyholders' wage rolls and thus an increase in gross written premiums during the year.
-Similarly, the impact of COVID-19 on claims in the current year has been less severe than assumed at June 2021.
-Together with increased discount rates, reduced uncertainty as the COVID environment normalises (including a reduced appetite for lockdowns) and increased recognition of long-term claims performance has seen a material release in the outstanding claims provision as at 30 June 2022. - Investment losses of \$8.9m (2021: Revenue \$5.0m) reflects the Group's investment strategy and investment market performance during the year, which has continued to be characterised by generally low rates of return and volatility due to the ongoing impact of COVID-19. - Continued investment of accumulated funds through our Mutual Benefits Program totalled \$17.5m (2021: \$13.6m).
-This investment continues to support initiatives that deliver a positive impact on performance in the various Schemes through knowledge sharing across jurisdictions, improved claims management outcomes and reduced premiums for members. - Apart from the impact on underwritten operations, the Group has not been significantly affected by COVID-19.
+- Continued strong profits from the Partnership business of \$51.7m (2022: \$33.4m).
+The Partnership results reflect continued strong performance in all areas of the claims management business. - HII's profit after tax for the year ended 30 June 2023 was \$14.2m (2022: loss of \$8.2m).
+The improved result arose from a combination of growth in earned premiums as a result of continued improvements in economic activity in the hospitality sector in New South Wales and better claims performance due to actuarial releases driven by a combination of favourable changes to economic assumptions and better than expected claims experience. - Investment revenue of \$9.6m (2022: losses \$8.9m) reflects the Group's investment strategy and investment market performance during the year.
+The previous year was characterised by generally low rates of return and volatility due to the ongoing impact of COVID-19. - Continued investment of accumulated funds through our Mutual Benefits Program totalled \$16.4m (2022: \$17.5m).
+This investment continues to support initiatives that deliver a positive impact on performance in the various workers compensation Schemes through knowledge sharing across jurisdictions, improved claims management outcomes and reduced premiums for members.